Denver Workforce Services is guided by a Workforce Development Board comprised of local community leaders.

 The Denver Workforce Development Board currently has four committees: Executive Committee, Governance & Oversight Committee, Work-Based Learning Committee, and Youth Committee, in addition to the Sustainability & Funding Task Force.
-To read more about these committees, their goals, and the metrics by which they will guage their progress, please review the Board's 2016-2020 Strategic Action Plan.
+To read more about these committees, their goals, and the metrics by which they will gauge their progress, please review the Board's 2016-2020 Strategic Action Plan.

 The purpose of the Executive Committee is to provide strategic management, guidance, and oversight of the Denver Workforce Development Board and its plans and activities, to act on the Board’s behalf when required, and to approve local plans and policies as required.

 GOVERNANCE & OVERSIGHT COMMITTEE

-The Governance & Oversite Committee delivers data and information in order to prepare periodic reports for Denver and OED leadership that will allow tracking and review of the performance of Denver’s one-stop workforce system and ensure compliance under WIOA.
+The Governance & Oversight Committee delivers data and information in order to prepare periodic reports for Denver and OED leadership that will allow tracking and review of the performance of Denver’s one-stop workforce system and ensure compliance under WIOA.
 This committee also conducts outreach and communication, both internally to the Workforce Development Board, and externally to the community, to maintain and improve WDB membership, engagement, and performance.

 This Committee delivers insight and information to the WDB and the OED staff to support alignment for approved training programs, identify and address gaps in training offerings, and increase access to hands-on learning opportunities such as apprenticeships, in order to expand the pipeline of qualified residents for Denver businesses.